Events

 • Building the workforce needed for 2030 through education and upskilling.

 The participitants will come from all corners of the ecosystem surrounding the European Institute of Innovation and Technology (EIT) and there is plenty of room for networking.
-You can already register for updates about this event on the website.
+You can register on the website.

 myOverview - sign up for personalised information